MicrosoftDocs/msteams-docs/msteams-platform/promote-app-adoption.md

 For help on creating these assets, register for the [ISV success program overview](https://www.microsoft.com/isv/program-benefits).

-## Step 2: Help admins to do app configuration and rollout for their users
+## Help admins to do app configuration and rollout for their users

 Admins can set up an app governance process that manages your organization's IT policies, standards, and risk profiles.
 Admins control the availability of apps and influence the adoption of apps within their organizations.

 Teams admin center provides admins with enterprise-grade controls and configurations to govern the apps.
 IT admins control availability of apps for each user in various contexts, such as meetings, chats, and channels.
 IT admins accomplish the following tasks:

 * Evaluate and allow apps.